rustedivan/tapmap/dotplan.md

 ROAD TO FINAL

+# Rendering brief, step 2
+ There are some effects I want to spice up the presentation.
+I'm a little stuck at how to lookup the color for a region at runtime, since the base color isn't always static.
+Specifically, provinces have different colors when visited and unvisited.
+I can definitely route around that, and ~100 O(1) dictionary lookups per frame isn't going to make a difference, but it's _wrong_.
+To help guide the stylesheet lookup design, let's take a look at those extra effects.

+ - Color key for visited provinces (need to know visit state for region).
+I could re-create the render primitive when the province is visited and reuse the buffer.
+No wait, BaseRenderPrimitive is a reference type so I can mutate the color at runtime!
+ - Province borders need the same visited/unvisited logic, but can HSL-darken the base color)
+ - Key-color selection outline + bloom (static selection color and HSL-brightening of the base color)
+ - Chromatic aberration (screen-space, independent of app logic, but animatable)

+ √ But OK then, in this case all I need is to pre-bake the colors into the BRPs, and find a clean way to update the color of provinces when they are visited.
+Fixa tweakability will be a bit worse since I'll need to find a way to re-tint all regions at runtime...
+Would it be possible to just make an enum list of all BRP uses and tag them?
+Might be useful in other cases as well and not that big a violation of principles.
+Semantic tagging of primitives sounds nice!
+Like, `continent, country, province, border, selection, marker`?
+I'm sure there are other places that could benefit from having that lookup burned into the primitives.
+Another solution would be to split the region renderer itself into three passes, one per region type.
+Only change needed would be to teach prepareFrame to append to its instance uniform buffer and render list, and then clear it at frame change...

+ The province colors should represent the their continents.
+I think this could be a cool way to achieve a faceted, sharp, consistent look that still sells the proximity between areas, and would look really nice for long overland trips.

+- Prerender an image with the continents' key colors.
+- Blur it heavily to get soft gradients where continents are close, and along coastlines
+- For each province (and optionally country, if needed), sample the blurred map at the pole of inaccessibility

+ I did a quick test by just taking a continent-color map, blurring it in Pixelmator and taking a Voronoi filter to simulate countries.
+Looked good after one minute of work.
+This is the thing.

+ Since the blur map is pre-rendered art, I can overlay a NSWE gradient cross to get a feeling for the equator, directions, parts of the world...
+Can get very creative!

+ ## Province colors from pre-baked blur map
+ Again, stuck on architecture decision: where do I store the region colors?
+Three places, with drawbacks:

+ 1. In the baked tessellation (colors don't really belong in a tessellation, and should static colors be adjusted at runtime? [e.g. selected darkening, pulsing...])
+ 2. In the render primitive (makes semantic sense, but then the color lookup must be made from GeometryStreamer on primitive creation)
+ 3. In the renderer (flexible and nice, but then the colors must be passed to prepareFrame and do per-frame lookup... which doesn't serve any purpose)

+ (3) is out immediately - the region _authored_ colors are not changing at runtime outside known visual effects, so this is over-generalization
+ (2) sure, ideally the render primitives should be assembled per-frame, referencing persistent GPU buffers, but that's an additional level of indirection that only serves code style)
+ (1) is also just a naming quirk - it wouldn't have been a complaint if GeoTessellation had been GeoMesh, and as with (3), this is about the authored content colors, not necessary the frame color

+ So, (1) it is - looking up the blur map color at bake time and storing it into the GeoTessellation.

+ ## Polish
+ - author continent hue and build HSB tuples from from Stylesheet for all regions to get the tinted black/white

+# Marketing
+Find public land travels and make maps from it.
+LWR/D/U

 # Rendering brief, step 1
   Main design issue to solve: what are the actual visual states of regions?
 	The unclear design I've been working off so far is that a region can be